Housing

 Downsizing

-Downsizing may mean giving up that home you’ve lived in for years so that you can age in place.
+Downsizing may mean giving up a home you’ve lived in for years so that you can age in place.
 It may be because of too many stairs or a feeling that you and/or your spouse no longer need that much space.
-The process of selling your house or moving to a smaller residence can be complicated and emotional.
-A very good article on creating a plan is available from National Church Residences, an Ohio-based nonprofit provider of housing and services for older adults.
+The process of selling your house and moving to a smaller residence can be complicated and emotional.
+The National Church Residences, an Ohio-based nonprofit provider of housing and services for older adults, offers information on how to create a downsizing plan

-There are a number of places in Reston or Herndon where you can donate possessions such as clothing, furniture scubas The Closet of Greater Herndon and the Bargain Loft.
+There are a number of places in Reston or Herndon where you can donate possessions such as clothing and furniture, including The Closet of Greater Herndon and the Bargain Loft.

 Home Modification

-Sometimes the best solution is to modify your home so that you can age in place even when you need long-term services and supports.
-Many improvements are meant to prevent falls or to enable someone with a disability can move about easily.
+Sometimes the best solution is to modify your home so that you can age in place, even when you need long-term services and support.
+Many improvements are meant to prevent falls or to enable someone with a disability to move about easily.

 • The National Council on Aging has a Home Safety for Older Adults website page that contains a checklist and many valuable tips for ensuring your home is suitable for aging in place.